Head Coach Gary Pinkel addresses the media prior to Saturday's game at Tennessee

 The 2009 season saw the Tiger run game contribute with 1,651 yards, of which 1,342 came from the trio of junior Derrick Washington, sophomore De’Vion Moore and true freshman Kendial Lawrence.
 Washington earned honorable mention All-Big 12 acclaim for his season, which included 865 rushing yards and 10 touchdowns, to go with 26 receptions out of the backfield.

-Of the nine Tiger running backs with 1,000-yard seasons, Jones has coached four of them in his time on the Mizzou sideline, including one each in three consecutive years, from 2006-08.
+Of the 10 Tiger running backs with 1,000-yard seasons, Jones has coached five of them in his time on the Mizzou sideline, including one each in three consecutive years, from 2006-08.